MichalSmyk/CV/README.md

 ### Michal Smyk

 --------------------------------------------
 I am a passionate learner and problem solver with a strong desire to understand how things work.
 My adaptability and versatility have been honed through my experience in various work environments, which has given me a unique set of transferable skills that I can bring to new projects.
+My passion for technology and software comes from my curiosity about how systems work, and I have a strong desire to create technologies that can help people with their daily tasks.
 I have a keen eye for identifying problems and turning them into opportunities for practical solutions, always keeping the end user in mind.
 My excellent communication skills and leadership abilities have been developed through my experience in customer service and managing teams.
-I am committed to continuous learning and improvement, and I am excited to apply my skills to the field of software engineering
+I am committed to continuous learning and improvement, and I am excited to apply my skills to the field of software engineering.

 --------------------------------------------
 ### Projects